kumarrt/kumarrt.github.io/_portfolio/GSOM_June_2020.md

 ---

 <div style="text-align: justify">
-I have been recognized as the Engineer of the Month, June 2020 by the University of Cincinnati - College of Engineering and Applied Science.
+I was recognized as the Engineer of the Month, June 2020 by the University of Cincinnati - College of Engineering and Applied Science.
-The interview article is available from the following link.
+The interview article can be accessed from the following link.
 </div>